Borgo Carige

-Borgo Carige is a village in Tuscany, central Italy, administratively a frazione of the comune of Capalbio, province of Grosseto.
-At the time of the 2001 census its population amounted to 229.
+Borgo Carige is a village in Tuscany, central Italy, and a frazione of the municipality of Capalbio, in the province of Grosseto.
+At the time of the 2001 census, it had a population of 229.

-Borgo Carige is about 54 km from Grosseto and 5 km from Capalbio, and it is situated in the plain of southern Maremma between the hills of Capalbio and the Tyrrhenian Sea.
-It is located along the Via Aurelia highway which links Grosseto to Rome.
-The village is an important town born as a result of the Maremman Riforma agraria (land reform) in the 1950s.
+The village is located about 54 km south of Grosseto and 5 km from Capalbio, in the southern Maremma plain between the Capalbio hills and the Tyrrhenian Sea, along the Via Aurelia, the main coastal highway linking Grosseto and Rome.
+Borgo Carige was established in the 1950s as part of the agrarian reform.